RULES & GUIDELINES

 Adult

 Music lengths are considered from the first discernible audio to the last.
-Please do not include your entrance and/or exit in your music cut.
-Tracks which fall outside these time limits by up to 10 seconds will be subject to a 5 point deduction with a further 1 point deduction for every 10 seconds thereafter.
+Do not include your entrance and/or exit in your music cut.
+Tracks which run over these time limits by up to 10 seconds will be subject to a 5 point deduction with a further 1 point deduction for every 10 seconds thereafter.

-All Latin routines must be 100% recognisable Latin music specific to the genre being performed.
+All routines must be 100% recognisable music specific to the genre being performed.
+Remixed music is allowed so long as there is a clear and recognizable base rhythm and signature beat of the chosen style.

 Competitors will need to send a copy of their competition music to the organisers by the closing of registration date.
 If music is not submitted by this time, your registration will be considered incomplete.

-Please note that once you have submitted your music, we will not accept any re-submissions of music.
+Please note that we will not accept any re-submissions of music after the cut-off date.

-Competitors also need to bring with them a backup of their music on a USB, correctly labelled.
+On the day of the competition, competitors must bring a backup of their music, clearly labelled, on a USB.
 The DJ will not slow down or speed up your music for you.

 Division Definitions, Rules and Judging Criteria